 Scandinave Spa is a world-famous spa.
 It’s located at 8010 Mons Road which is less than a 10-minute drive north of Whistler Village.

 Some people go for just a massage.
 Many go for just the pools and other self-serve-style relaxation facilities.
 People wanting an extra level of pampering go for it all!

 How Much Does Scandinave Spa Cost?

 Admission rates to the facilities at Scandinave vary depending on when you go, and massages cost extra.
 Weekdays are usually less expensive than weekends.
 “Regular season” rates are from mid-spring until mid-autumn.
 “High season” rates are from November until March.
 “Peak season” rates apply on Thanksgiving, Remembrance Day and Valentine’s Day weekends, plus a couple of weeks over the Christmas holidays).

-As of the summer of 2020, posted rates were the following:
+As of early July of 2021, posted rates for walk-in guests were the following: